 The Sacrament of Anointing of the Sick

-As a parish, we celebrate the sacrament of Anointing of the Sick at all our Sunday masses each year on a date closest to the Feast of Our Lady of Lourdes (February 11th).
+As a parish, we celebrate the sacrament of Anointing of the Sick a date close to the Feast of Our Lady of Lourdes (February 11th).

 Reflections on the Sacrament of the Anointing of the Sick

 Excerpts from Would You Like to Be Anointed?
 By Thomas Richstatter

 There is a lot more to being sick than just feeling bad physically.
 The physical side of sickness is often the less serious part.
 When I am sick, it is not only my body that is hurting.
 I hurt in soul and spirit too.
 The very first paragraph of the new rite for the Sacrament of Anointing tells us: